tykoii/blog/_posts/2021-06-18-Introducing-Finnie-the-Infinite-Fis.markdown

 **Accessibility**

 Accessibility is often used as a catch-all for “We care about people!!”
 While we definitely do care about people (that’s why we’re doing this), we see accessibility in a bigger scope.
 We are actively and constantly working to make our products more usable for people of all abilities. **The transparent peer-to-peer information infrastructure** we are building has the potential to reshape how we interact with people all over the world.
 This is how we plan to deliver equitable access to information everywhere.

-Additionally, we started the Koi Foundation to help people with great ideas build innovative new projects on Koi, regardless of access to other funding.
+Additionally, we started the Koii Foundation to help people with great ideas build innovative new projects on Koii, regardless of access to other funding.
 [Apply for a Koii Grant here](https://docs.google.com/forms/d/e/1FAIpQLSeC9Qyc4lQrKSW6_92knIE_Ko7Kd_z5g1thT0FFD0qsD7HwVw/viewform).

 ![koii is ownership](/assets/images/blog/ownership.png)